-From 0% interest offers to bonus points, $0 fees and extras, compare Canadian credit cards side by side to find the right card for you.
+From low interest offers to bonus points and $0 fees, compare the best credit cards in Canada side by side to find the right card for you.

 To choose the right credit card, you need to look at how you plan to use the card, your current financial situation and your future goals.
 These details allow you to compare benefits and features based on your circumstances so that you can find a credit card that suits your needs.

 For example, if you want a credit card that offers rewards and perks, you could look at travel rewards cards or gold and platinum options.
-Or, if you want a card to help you manage your expenses, you could compare 0% purchase, balance transfer or low rate cards.
-You can use this guide to discover the types of cards available, who they’re suited to and how to find the ideal one for you.
+Or, if you want a card to help you manage your expenses, you could compare low interest rate or 0% or low purchase or balance transfer cards.
+You can use this guide to discover the types of cards available, who they’re suited to and learn how to find the right credit card for you.

 - What are they?
-Balance transfer credit cards let you pay off an existing debt from a credit, store or charge card with low or 0% interest for a set period.
-You can also consolidate other debts with some balance transfer cards, such as personal loans.
+Balance transfer credit cards let you pay off an existing debt from a credit card with low or 0% interest for a set period of time (usually up to 10 months).
+You might also be able to consolidate other debts with a balance transfer card, such as personal loans.

 - Who are these credit cards suited to?
-If you have an existing credit card debt that’s accumulating interest, a balance transfer deal can help you pay off that debt faster.
+If you have existing credit card debt that’s accumulating high interest, a balance transfer can help you pay off that debt faster.

 How can I find the best balance transfer credit card?